Is Cycladic Art the Origin of Minimalist Aesthetics?

 At the beginning of the 19th century, travelers found these marble figures and brought them to Europe.
 They were exhibited in local museums – but the response was not very positive.
 They were considered “ugly” and “primitive”, as Pat Getz-Preziosi describes.

 It was not until the early 20th century that artists such as Constantin Brâncuși, for example, recognized the hidden beauty of these sculptures.
 It was a time of awakening.
-Avant-garde artists were in search of a new form of art, beyond traditional representation.
+Avant-garde artists were searching for a new form of art, beyond traditional representation.
 They wanted to capture the essence, to make the universal visible.
 The smooth, white surfaces of the marble, the abstract and reduced formal language and the calm power of the sculptures captured the attention and interest of these artists and were exactly the inspiration they were looking for.3

 Marble head from the figure of a woman, Early Cycladic II, 2700–2500 BCE, Marble, 25.3 cm, The Metropolitan Museum of Art, New York, NY, USA and Public Domain

-Evidence of pigment traces shows that certain features such as eyes, brows, mouth, or locks of hair were color accentuated.
+Fig 4: Evidence of pigment traces shows that certain features such as eyes, brows, mouth, or locks of hair were color accentuated.

 Head and neck from a marble figure, Early Cycladic II, 2700–2500 BCE, Marble, 6.6 cm x 3.8 cm, The Metropolitan Museum of Art, New York, NY, USA and Public Domain